Cautionary Note to U.S. Investors

 Forward Looking Statements

 Statements contained on this web site that are not based upon current or historical fact are forward-looking in nature and constitute forward-looking statements within the meaning of Section 27A of the Securities Act of 1933 and Section 21E of the Securities Exchange Act of 1934.
 Such forward-looking statements reflect the Company’s expectations about its future operating results, performance and opportunities that involve substantial risks and uncertainties.
 These statements include but are not limited to: statements regarding mineral resource estimates; the Company’s ability to pay future payments; timing, completion, and filing of technical reports, preliminary economic analyses, pre-feasibility reports, or feasibility reports; use of previous engineering and permitting work to complete a PEA; initiating updates to key permits at Talapoosa; the mining friendly conditions in Nevada; the Company’s potential acquisition of Talapoosa by exercise of its option; exploration, potential resource expansion, and potential development at the Talapoosa project and the Eureka project; a production decision at Lookout Mountain; the definition of heap-leachable gold mineralization at other project areas along three extensive north-south trends within the Eureka property; the amenability of gold mineralization at Eureka to low-cost, heap-leach recovery; the results of targeting deeper high-grade mineralization at Lookout Mountain, the near-term production nature of the Talapoosa or the Eureka project; advancement toward and potential capital or operating costs of any heap leach or other operations; permitting success at Talapoosa, Eureka and Butte Highlands; construction, operations, and the timing of production at Butte Highlands; Butte Highlands being a model for future opportunities in underground mine development and mining; and acquiring and advancing district-scale exploration and development projects with the potential, including the Talapoosa project and the Eureka project.
 When used herein, the words “anticipate,” “believe,” “estimate,” “upcoming,” “plan,” “target”, “intend” and “expect” and similar expressions, as they relate to Timberline Resources Corporation, its subsidiaries, or its management, are intended to identify such forward-looking statements.
 These forward-looking statements are based on information currently available to the Company and are subject to a number of risks, uncertainties, and other factors that could cause the Company’s actual results, performance, prospects, and opportunities to differ materially from those expressed in, or implied by, these forward-looking statements.
-Factors that could cause or contribute to such differences include, but are not limited to, risks related to its exploration projects, risks related to mining activities, risks related to potential future transactions, risks related to the Company continuing as a going concern, risks related to the ability to finance any payment due at the exercise of the Option, risks related to project development decisions, risks related to mineral resource estimates and other such factors, including risk factors discussed in the Company’s Annual Report on Form 10-K for the year ended September 30, 2014.
+Factors that could cause or contribute to such differences include, but are not limited to, risks related to its exploration projects, risks related to mining activities, risks related to potential future transactions, risks related to the Company continuing as a going concern, risks related to the ability to finance any payment due at the exercise of the Option, risks related to project development decisions, risks related to mineral resource estimates and other such factors, including risk factors discussed in the Company’s Annual Report on Form 10-K for the Company’s most recent fiscal year ended September 30.
 Except as required by Federal Securities law, the Company does not undertake any obligation to release publicly any revisions to any forward-looking statements.